dylanclements/darksoulsremake/docs/rationale.md

 # UML Class Diagram Rationale

 ## Requirement 1

 **Player**

+Player must display their health, their weapon and their souls in the menu.<br>
+There are no new classes needed to add this feature, a method called `displayStatus()` will be added in Player.

 The Application creates Player and places Player on the map in the Firelink Shrine.
 The Player initially holds a MeleeWeapon (BroadSword).
 This will be added in the Player's inventory during instantiation of Player.

 **EstusFlask**

 EstusFlask is an Item, and it has Action called DrinkEstusAction<br>
-The Player will be instantiated with EstusFlask added to his inventory and that EstusFlask will be instantiated with DrinkEstusAction added to `allowableActions` Therefore, the Player will be prompted with an option to drink the estus every turn.
+The Player will be instantiated with EstusFlask added to his inventory and that EstusFlask will be instantiated with DrinkEstusAction added to `allowableActions`<br>
+Therefore, the Player will be prompted with an option to drink the estus every turn.
+EstusFlask will also refill its charges when the Player rests at the Bonfire.
+Therefore it must implement Resettable.

 DrinkEstusAction will heal an Actor (Player) and decrement the charges in EstusFlask.<br>
 DrinkEstusAction must target both an Actor and the EstusFlask instance it was declared in.